Boston Red Sox Manager Alex Cora Will Boycott Team Visit To Donald Trump White House Over Puerto Rico Disaster

 Cora also made clear that the Red Sox organization took no position on whether or not he would attend the White House visit.

-“This is a personal decision and that it does not reflect in any way the feelings of the rest of our organization,” he said in the statement.
+“This is a personal decision and it does not reflect in any way the feelings of the rest of our organization,” he said in the statement.
 “Each individual has their own beliefs that must be respected.”

-As recently as Friday, May 3, the Trump adminsitration said that it would delay sending a new package of $8.3 billion is disaster aide to Puerto Rico, according to the Washington political site Roll Call.
+As recently as Friday, May 3, the Trump administration said that it would delay sending a new package of $8.3 billion in disaster aide to Puerto Rico, according to the Washington political site Roll Call.

 In April, Democrats in the Senate blocked a multi-billion dollar disaster relief package aimed at midwestern states, because the bill contained only $600 million for food assistance to Puerto Rico, an amount that Democrats said was not nearly enough, according to The New York Times.

-The block on aid to the midwest prompted a new serene soft attacks from Trump aimed at Puerto Rico’s political leaders, whom he blasted as “grossly incompetent” and “crazed,” according to The Times.
+The block on aid to the midwest prompted a new series of attacks from Trump aimed at Puerto Rico’s political leaders, whom he blasted as “grossly incompetent” and “crazed,” according to The Times.
 “Their government can’t do anything right, the place is a mess — nothing works,” Trump wrote on Twitter.

 In response, Puerto Rico’s Governor Ricardo A. Rosselló posted a tweet of his own, reminding Trump that Puerto Ricans “are not your adversaries, we are your citizens.”